-The Laurence Sterne Trust became a Charitable Incorporated Organisation in December 2018 in order to modernise the governance of the charity and clarify the wider public benefits of its work.
+In December 2018 The Laurence Sterne Trust became a Charitable Incorporated Organisation (number 1181127) in order to modernise the governance of the charity and clarify the wider public benefits of its work.
 Its purpose and aims are to:

 advance education for the public benefit by promoting the understanding and appreciation of the life, works and continuing influence of Laurence Sterne; primarily, but not exclusively, through maintaining and managing Shandy Hall, Coxwold, and its collections as a public museum and a centre for research, education and creativity.

 Shandy Hall is a small, accredited independent museum (accreditation number 1580).
 The Trust relies on grants, donations and income from admissions and sales to meet the running costs and maintain the historic Grade I listed property.